pingcap/docs-cn/tiflash/tiflash-configuration.md

     >
     > The value of this parameter should be less than that of `region-schedule-limit`.
 Otherwise, the normal Region scheduling among TiKV nodes is affected.

-- [`store-balance-rate`](/pd-configuration-file.md#store-balance-rate): limits the rate at which each store is scheduled.
+- [`store-balance-rate`](/pd-configuration-file.md#store-balance-rate): limits the rate at which Regions of each TiKV/TiFlash store are scheduled.
+Note that this parameter takes effect only when the stores have newly joined the cluster.
+If you want to change the setting for existing stores, use the following command.
+    - Execute the `pd-ctl -u <pd_ip:pd_port> store limit <store_id> <value>` command to set the scheduling rate of a specified store.
+(To get `store_id`, you can execute the `pd-ctl -u <pd_ip:pd_port> store` command.
+    - If you do not set the scheduling rate for Regions of a specified store, this store inherits the setting of `store-balance-rate`.
+    - You can execute the `pd-ctl -u <pd_ip:pd_port> store limit` command to view the current setting value of `store-balance-rate`.

 ## TiFlash configuration parameters